This post may contain affiliate links. Please read my disclosure policy.

 Tips

 - If you use flour tortillas, you can just roll the enchiladas without prepping the tortillas at all.
-If you choose to use corn tortillas, you will need to fry them in just a bit of vegetable oil before rolling the enchiladas up.
+If you choose to use corn tortillas, you will need to warm them up in the microwave, oven, or in a skillet so they are malleable and roll easily without breaking.
+This article talks about the specifics of each.

 - Don’t overstuff the enchiladas. ⅓ a cup of filling is perfect so that there is enough in each enchilada but it’s not spilling out all over.
 This is especially important if you’re using corn tortillas as those tend to be more delicate and break easier.
 Flour tortillas have a little more give to them, but still taste best when they aren’t overstuffed.